yeonsu108/LFVRun3/nanoaodframe/README.md

 # arguments: folder, year (2016pre, 2016post, 2017, and 2018)
 # You can add data or mc flag at the end of command if needed

-python scripts/skim.py skim_test 2016pre
+python scripts/skim.py -V skim_test -Y 2018

 OR

-python scripts/skim.py skim_test 2016pre data (mc)
+python scripts/skim.py -V skim_test -F mc -Y 2018

 # To run specific datasets, add them in test_list of skim.py
 # This script uses slurm on htop.